 The Company is incorporated in the Isle of Man and certain of the Company's other subsidiaries are incorporated in other countries where, similar to the Isle of Man, there has been an increased focus on substance requirements.
 The Company maintains its head office in the Isle of Man and has a local director and corporate secretary based in the Isle of Man.
-The Company conducts at least half of its board meetings in and from the Isle of Man and the Company will also hold its 2021 Annual General Meeting in the Isle of Man.
+The Company has hosted and Chaired all of its board meetings from the Isle of Man in 2021 due to travel restrictons not enabling meetings to occur in person.
+The Company held its 2021 Annual General Meeting in the Isle of Man and will also hold its 2022 Annual General Meeting in the Isle of Man.
 The Company has reviewed the necessary requirements and has concluded that it is directed and managed in and from the Isle of Man, there is adequate physical presence in the Isle of Man, there is adequate proportionate expenditure and there are core income generating activities conducted in the Isle of Man and therefore has determined that it fulfils the relevant substance requirements, however, there is always a risk that the authorities will dispute the Company's conclusions.
 The Company has also reviewed and has concluded that it meets the substance requirements for its Mauritius, Malta and Madeira subsidiaries.
+However, there is always a risk that the authorities will dispute the Company's conclusions and such disputes may have an adverse effect on the business, financial condition and results of operations of the Company.